zilinskyjan/zilinskyjan.github.io/american-voter/index.md

 ### Data

 I have collected and reshaped Democratic and Republican vote share data for most U.S. states between 1916 and 2016 from DataPlanet / U.S. Elections Atlas.
-If we interactively modify what thresholds count as "close results", how has the proportion of "swing states" changed over time?
-You can find out using my Shiny App.

 ## References